BIDS/repro-case-studies/case-studies/omesnard.md

 We invested several months of persistent efforts before finally replicating our previous findings (in terms of the lift characteristics) with IcoFOAM.

 We then used [IBAMR](https://github.com/ibamr/ibamr), an open-source software available on GitHub that implements a different immersed-boundary method than cuIBM.
-Bhalla et al. (2013) published a detailed validation of the software, and various examples are included in the code repository.
+Bhalla et al. [-@bhalla] published a detailed validation of the software, and various examples are included in the code repository.
 After many failed attempts, we found that we had to force the fluid to rest everywhere _inside_ the immersed-body, not just at the boundary—this is not an intuitive option with immersed-boundary methods.
-In the end, we can say that the _scientific findings_ of Krishnan et al. (2014) have been replicated, but we still see noticeable differences in the details of the flow characteristics.
+In the end, we can say that the _scientific findings_ of Krishnan et al. [-@krishnan] have been replicated, but we still see noticeable differences in the details of the flow characteristics.

-The [cuIBM](https://github.com/barbagroup/cuIBM) and [PetIBM](https://github.com/barbagroup/PetIBM) codes are both being developed in our research lab and implement the same immersed-boundary method (Taira and Colonius, 2007).
+The [cuIBM](https://github.com/barbagroup/cuIBM) and [PetIBM](https://github.com/barbagroup/PetIBM) codes are both being developed in our research lab and implement the same immersed-boundary method [@taira].
 The GitHub code repositories include code documentation with [Doxygen](http://www.doxygen.org), users' documentation (on the GitHub wiki), as well as basic examples and tutorials. cuIBM uses [CUSP](https://github.com/cusplibrary/cusplibrary), an open-source library for sparse linear algebra on a single CUDA-architecture Graphical Processing Unit (GPU).
-We used cuIBM again to confirm the reproducibility of the published findings in Krishnan et al. (2014).
+We used cuIBM again to confirm the reproducibility of the published findings in Krishnan et al. [-@krishnan].
 It is important to remark that we had to use the _same version_ of the code, with the _same version_ of the linear-algebra library to obtain the same numeric answers as before.
 In fact, our first attempts used a newer version of the CUSP library, and failed to replicate the findings!
 In PetIBM, we use the [PETSc](http://www.mcs.anl.gov/petsc/) library to solve the linear systems on a distributed-memory machine.